HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 certain model changes functionally equivalent to the original model.
 The base training and modelling scripts for training are based on a clone of https://github.com/pytorch/vision.git with certain changes for modeling and training script.
 Please refer to later sections on training script and model modifications for a summary of modifications to the original files.

-- ResNet50 - Eager mode and Lazy mode training for BS128 with FP32 and BS256 with BF16 mixed precision.
+- ResNet50 - Lazy mode training for BS128 with FP32 and BS256 with BF16 mixed precision.
 - ResNet50 - Inference for BS256 with FP32 and BF16 mixed precision.
-- ResNet152 - Eager mode and Lazy mode training for BS128 with BF16 mixed precision.
+- ResNet152 - Lazy mode training for BS128 with BF16 mixed precision.
-- ResNeXt101 - Eager mode and Lazy mode training for BS64 with FP32 and BS128 with BF16 mixed precision.
+- ResNeXt101 - Lazy mode training for BS64 with FP32 and BS128 with BF16 mixed precision.
 - ResNeXt101 - Inference for BS256 with FP32 and BF16 mixed precision.
-- MobileNetV2 - Eager mode and Lazy mode training for BS256 with FP32 and BF16 mixed precision.
+- MobileNetV2 - Lazy mode training for BS256 with FP32 and BF16 mixed precision.
-- GoogLeNet demos - Eager mode and Lazy mode training for BS128 with FP32 and BF256 mixed precision.
+- GoogLeNet demos - Lazy mode training for BS128 with FP32 and BF256 mixed precision.

 **Note**: Inference on ResNet50 and ResNeXt101 32x4d models are currently enabled only on **Gaudi2**.